FAQs for Advocates

 How do I schedule a moot?

-Moot courts are available for the counsel of record in all Supreme Court cases in which certiorari has been granted.
+Moot courts are available for the Counsel of Record in all Supreme Court cases in which certiorari has been granted.
 We do not accept requests before the Court has granted review.
-Requests are not accepted from counsel who is not on the party’s brief.
+A request for a moot must be made by the person listed as Counsel of Record on the Supreme Court’s docket for the party seeking a moot or a person who is authorized to act on behalf of such counsel of record.

 We normally only moot one side of any case.
 Requests are generally honored on a first-come basis to the first counsel for a party to contact us after the Court grants review.
 The one exception is when both sides contact us within 48 hours of the time the Court grants review.
 In that event, we will flip a coin to decide which counsel will be mooted (petitioner is “heads” and respondent is “tails”).